UX BLOG

 In brief: anyone who suggests focus group usability testing has no idea what they’re doing.

-3. User experience is treated as an add-on to software.
+3. User experience is treated as an add-on to software development.

 It makes no sense to work on the user experience after building the software.
 That’s like telling a construction team to build a house without a blueprint.
 Sure, they might make a structurally sound home, but it’s unlikely to be the kind of home that was needed.